Death of a Red Heroine: Style

 Qiu adapts the Classical Chinese storytelling style.
 In Classical Chinese novels, the insertion of poetry serves as a brief introduction and conclusion to a chapter.
 In addition to poetry, Qiu inserts popular Chinese idioms, historical allusions, philosophical aphorism and Maoist speeches.
 It has been criticized that these inclusions slow down the pace and intrude the suspense that is crucial for a detective story.

 Background

 In an interview, Qiu explains that he had not intended to write Death of a Red Heroine as a “detective story”.
 However, the genre provides him with a structure that meets his intention.
 His intention is to examine the old-socialist and new-capitalist tensions that occur during the early 1990s.

 Reception

 In 2001, Death of a Red Heroine received the Anthony Award for "Best First Novel" and has been nominated for the Edgar Awards for "Best First Novel."

-The differences of Qiu's style from traditional Western detective story have won him acclaim for “[a]n impressive and welcome respite from the typical crime novel.”
+The differences of Qiu's style from traditional Western detective story is stated to be “[a]n impressive and welcome respite from the typical crime novel.”